opportus/object-mapper/README.md

 ## Use cases

 Use this solution for mapping data of objects to differently typed objects via extensible strategies and controls.

-Simple, flexible, extensible, optimized, and tested, this tool can be used in many cases such as:
+This library can be used for example as:

--   Mapping state of objects from/to DTOs.
--   Mapping state of domain model from/to persistance model.
--   Mapping state of domain model to view model.
--   Mapping state of objects to differently typed objects to get operated on, so that these operations don't mess with the state of the source objects.
+-   Object <=> DTO mapping system.
+-   Domain <=> Persistence model mapping system.
+-   Domain <=> View model mapping system.
--   Integrating *object mapping* system seamlessly into any higher level systems such as frameworks, serializers, ORMs, form handlers, etc...
+-   Object mapping subsystem by higher level systems such as serializers, ORMs, form handlers, etc...
--   And so on...

 ## Roadmap